-Even though Ecuador and Argentina do not require any specific immunizations, please consult with the Dickinson College Health Center or your personal physician to make sure that all of your routine inoculations are up-to-date; these may include measles, mumps, rubella (MMR) and diphtheria, pertussis, and tetanus (DPT).
-There are also some vaccinations that are recommended for areas of Ecuador, if you plan to travel before the start of the program.
+Even though Spain does not require any specific immunizations, please consult with the Dickinson College Health Center or your personal physician to make sure that all of your routine inoculations are up-to-date.
+These include measles, mumps, rubella (MMR) and diphtheria, pertussis, and tetanus (DPT).
 It is strongly recommended that you also consult with your personal doctor and/or the College Health Center with regards to other inoculations (e.g., Hepatitis A and Hepatitis B) or medicines that are advisable for the country you are visiting.
 For more up-to-date country-specific information about immunizations and other health precautions, consult the Center for Disease Control (CDC) website at www.cdc.gov/travel/.

-Please also see the Health Issues while Traveling handout in Appendix IV.
+Please also see the Health Issues while Traveling handout in Appendix V.